lisp-mirror/lserver/README.md

 order to be of any use.
 You do that by editing the `lserverrc.lisp` file residing in the server home directory.

+You can run the `quick-setup.sh` script in order to obtain a simple file-based command system described below together with the `eval` and `say` commands.
+This doesn’t mean that this is the preferable way of managing commands, that the `eval` and `say` commands must be generally available or that `lserver::file-command` is an ‘official’ way of distributing software.

 The `lserverrc.lisp` file is a regular Lisp file loaded when the server starts.
 Single-line comments start with a semicolon and multi-line comments go between `#|` and `|#`.